 Chief Executive Officer, Singapore Chinese Cultural Centre

-Low Sze Wee is the Chief Executive Officer of the Singapore Chinese Cultural Centre.
-He is an award-winning curator with management experience and was previously Director (Curatorial, Collections and Education) at the National Gallery Singapore.
-He has also been involved in strategic arts planning and policy in the Ministry of Information and the Arts.
-He is the first Singaporean to be selected as an International Fellow for the Clore Fellowship programme in 2013.
+Mr Low Sze Wee is the Chief Executive Officer of the Singapore Chinese Cultural Centre (SCCC).
+Prior to joining the SCCC, Mr Low, an award-winning curator with management experience, was Director (Curatorial, Collections and Education) at National Gallery Singapore.
+He has also been involved in strategic arts planning and policy in Singapore’s former Ministry of Information, Communications and the Arts (MICA).
+He is the first Singaporean to be selected as an International Fellow for the Clore Fellowship Programme in 2013-14.
+Initially trained as a lawyer, Mr Low later graduated with a Master’s degree in History of Art from the School of Oriental and African Studies, University of London.